pmelsted/bifrost/README.md

 ## Requirements

-To install Bifrost using Bioconda or Homebrew, go directly to Section [Installation](#installation).
+To install Bifrost using Bioconda or Brew, go directly to Section [Installation](#installation).
 To install from source, you will need:

 * C++11 compiler:
     * [GCC](https://gcc.gnu.org/) >= 4.8.5